 In the summer of 2015, Chris visited all 50 U.S. states in 100 days, volunteering with different youth-related nonprofit and community organizations, and using live-streaming and Snapchat to share their stories.
 The trip was featured in more than 35 news outlets nationwide, including FOX 5 NY, ABC 6 Philadelphia, The Lansing State Journal, The Lowell (Mass.)
 Sun, the Montgomery (Ala.)
 Advertiser and more.
 In 2016, Chris worked as a traveling social media consultant with Humana through their 'Bold Goal' initiative, working directly with more than 40 organizations in seven cities around the southeastern U.S.

-Prior to his work as a traveling social media solopreneur, Chris spent two years as the social media director at Ad Elements, a New York advertising agency; and seven years at the Press & Sun-Bulletin, a Gannett publication in Binghamton, N.Y.
+Prior to his entrepreneurial work in the social media industry, Chris spent two years as the social media director at Ad Elements, a New York advertising agency; and seven years at the Press & Sun-Bulletin, a Gannett publication in Binghamton, N.Y.
 Chris graduated from Binghamton University in 2007 with a double major in Economics and English, General Literature & Rhetoric.
 He grew up attending programming at the local YMCA, and is a vocal supporter of Pay Away the Layaway.